cs160-berkeley/prog-01-crunch-time-mukundc/README.md

 # PROG 01: Crunch Time

 The application is an exercise to calorie converter and a calorie to exercise converter.
 A user choose a particular exercise and the number of reps/minutes to find out the number of calories burned as well as an equivalent amount of other exercises to burn the same number of calories.
 A user can also enter how many calories they want to burn and get a list of exercises and corresponding reps/minutes to burn that many calories.
-Finally, a user can start a timer for his workout and receive motivational message notificatoins along the way.
+Finally, a user can start a timer for his workout and receive motivational message notifications along the way.

 ## Authors